 Patterson’s dissertation, The Sociology of Slavery: Jamaica, 1655-1838, was published in 1967.
 His academic interests include the culture and practices of freedom; the comparative study of slavery and ethno-racial relations; and the cultural sociology of poverty and underdevelopment with special reference to the Caribbean and African American youth.
 He has also written on the cultural sociology of sports, especially the game of cricket.
 Patterson is the author of numerous academic papers and several major academic books, including Slavery and Social Death (1982); Freedom in the Making of Western Culture (1991); The Ordeal of Integration (1997); The Cultural Matrix: Understanding Black Youth (2015); and The Confounding Island: Jamaica and the Postcolonial Predicament (2019).

-Before fully committing himself to sociology, Dr. Patterson pursued a parallel career as a novelist and critic.
-He has published three novels, The Children of Sisyphus, now published under the Caribbean Modern Classics series, An Absence of Ruins, and Die the Long Day, a number of anthologized short stories, and numerous reviews and critical essays.
-In addition to his variety of book publications, he has served as a guest columnist for the New York Times, and has written for Time Magazine, Newsweek, and The Washington Post
+Before fully committing himself to sociology, Patterson pursued a parallel career as a novelist and critic.
+He has published three novels, The Children of Sisyphus, now published under the Caribbean Modern Classics series; An Absence of Ruins; and Die the Long Day.
+He has also produced a number of anthologized short stories, and numerous reviews and critical essays.